emmahewson/mp1_batala_bangor/README.md

 </details>

-#### **404 Page**

-* A simple page that appears when a user ends up on a page that doesn't exist
+* A simple page that appears when a user submits a form
-* Improves user experience - by having a branded 404 page a user is less annoyed by something going wrong, the site looks more professional and it will hopefully provide a more positive emotional response than a generic 404 page that makes the user feel they have moved completely off the Batala Bangor site.
+* Improves user experience - reassures the user that the form has sent correctly
 * Contains all nav links to other pages as well as a text link to the homepage to allow the user to move on.
 * The footer disappears on smaller landscape devices to allow the homepage link to appear [more info](#thankyou404-page-responsiveness)

+#### **404 Page**

 <details><summary>Screenshots</summary>